-If you double click on the $Channel\ network$ algorithm to modify it, as we did in the last lesson, you will see now that you have other options apart from the numeric input that you added.
+If you edit the Channel network algorithm, as we did in the last lesson, you will see now that you have other options apart from the numeric input that you added.

 However, none of this values is suitable for being used as a valid threshold, since they will result in channel networks that will not be very realistic.
 We can, instead, derive some new parameter based on them, to get a better result.
 For instance, we can use the mean plus 2 times the standard deviation.